 Route 2 Via Rishikesh

-The nearest best railway station is Rishikesh/Haridwar.
-From there 10-11hr journey takes us to Lohajung via Rishikesh, Devaprayag, Rudraprayag and Karnaprayag, Tharali and Dewal.
+If you plan to come via rishikesh then the nearest best Railway or Bus station will be Haridwar/Rishikesh.
+From there 9-10 hr journey takes us to Lohajung via Rishikesh, Devaprayag, Rudraprayag and Karnaprayag, Tharali and Dewal.
 Rishikesh to Lohajung distance is around 252 km and the distance from Delhi to Lohajung via Rishikesh is approx. 490 km.

 Arrive early at Kathgodam railway station and drive to Lohajung which will take approximately 9 to 10 hours.
 Breakfast and Lunch will be on the way at a roadside inn, exclusive of charges.
 The route passes through many beautiful hill stations like Bhimtal, Almora and Kausani.
 You drive alongside local rivers and get views of many peaks like Kamet, Nanda Ghunti, Trishul, and Nanda Devi amongst others.
 Arrive at your base camp, Lohajung by the evening.
 It is a small town with very basic facilities available.
 Dinner and overnight stay at Lohajung.

 Our trek begins as we make our way from Lohajung to Didna Village/Tolpani.
 The trail covers approximately 10 kilometers and takes about 6-7 hours to complete.
 We trek through beautiful forests, crossing streams and enjoying the scenic beauty of the surroundings.
 At an altitude of 8,530 feet, we set up our campsite in Didna Village/Tolpani and savor delicious meals.